SAIFS-AIHub/Awesome-AI-Agents-Live/README.md

 - This repository focuses on explaining what the catalog is and why it exists.
 It intentionally avoids code-level details here.
 - The web UI is optimized for readability and quick comparison across many papers.
 - Citation counts displayed in the catalog are sourced via the [Semantic Scholar API](https://www.semanticscholar.org/product/api).
+- Paper summaries are AI-generated (LLM-assisted) and may contain inaccuracies; use discretion and refer to the original papers when needed.

 ### License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.